When your child attains the age of 18, there are a number of legal issues that you should address:

 The rule governing the investment decisions of the conservator is called the prudent investor rule.
 The rule states that a conservator “shall invest and manage trust assets as a prudent investor would, by considering the terms, distribution requirements and other circumstances of the trust.
 In satisfying this standard, the trustee shall exercise reasonable care, skill and caution”.
 The Maine prudent investor rule requires that investments be diversified, unless special circumstances are present.
 In simple terms, diversification means that you should not put all of your eggs in one basket.
 It also allows the conservator to delegate investment functions to an agent.
 The conservator, however, must exercise care skill and caution in selecting the agents.

-All monies belonging to the ward are carefully monitored by the court.
-Within three months of the appointment, the conservator must complete an "inventory" of the ward's assets and file it with the court.
+All monies belonging to the incapacitated person are carefully monitored by the court.
+Within three months of the appointment, the conservator must complete an “inventory” of the incapacitated person’s assets and file it with the court.
 This is essentially a list of what the ward owns, with the value of each item as of the date of appointment.

 In addition, the conservator must file an accounting each year with the court, listing precisely how much money came into the estate and how the conservator has spent the money of the ward.
 The easiest way to keep track of your ward’s funds is to open a checking account in his/her name.
 If the conservator keeps all receipts and pays for everything by check, the conservator will have a good record at the end of the accounting year.
 The conservator’s responsibility to fulfill the ward’s legal obligations includes making certain that tax returns are accurately filed with the Internal Revenue Service and the state.